dmuller021/dmuller021/README.md

 My name is Dion, I'm currently 25 years old and I have been studying software development for 3 years (mainly focussed on web development)

 I consider myself a beginner web developer.
-My main focus is to develop my skills in Laravel and I'm curious about Flutter, at the moment I have an open project to make a app and that is why I'm picking it up.
-Although currently, I'm continuing to develop my chat (noid-cord).
+My main focus is to develop my skills in Laravel, at the moment I have no projects that I'm working due to my education.

-My goal for now is to become a decent full stack developer.
+My goal is to become a decent full stack developer and being able to work for a wonderful company.

 So far what I've learned at school/internship: